 Coronavirus may feel daunting, especially for older people, people with health problems and pregnant women.
-As lockdown measures start to ease, some of us will be increasing our social contacts and knowing what we can do and can’t do is important to help control the spread of the virus.
-As restrictions begin to ease, vulnerable groups such as people aged 70 and over, those with long term health conditions and pregnant women should continue to take particular care and minimise contact with others outside of their household.
+Vulnerable groups such as people aged 70 and over, those with long term health conditions and pregnant women should continue to take particular care and minimise contact with others outside of their household.
+Knowing what we can do and can’t do is important to help control the spread of the virus.

 If you are staying at home here are some things to consider to help you stay safe and well.